peat/desdemona/README.md

 ## Running

-`cargo run` will start a game for you to play.
+`cargo run --release` will start a game for you to play.

+The `--release` flag is particularly important if you run compute intensive strategies like the Monte Carlo solver.

 ## Binaries